-Ask your landlord to sign off on the condition report that you have filled out.
-Let him know that if you don’t receive the sign-off from him within a reasonable amount of time — two to three weeks, for example — you will assume that means he does agree to the condition report.
+Ask your landlord to sign off on the condition report that you’ve filled out.
+Let him know that if you don’t receive the sign-off from him within a reasonable amount of time — two to three weeks, for example — you’ll assume that he agrees with the condition report.

-Remember that the security deposit is meant to take care of any repairs necessary above and beyond the wear and tear that will normally occur through occupancy.
-As long as you follow these tips, there is no reason why your landlord should need to hold onto that money.
+Remember that the security deposit is meant to take care of any repairs necessary (above and beyond the wear and tear that will normally occur through occupancy).
+As long as you follow these tips, there’s no reason why your landlord should hold on to that money.

-What has your rental experiences been?
+What has your rental experience been?
 Have you ever left a lease without getting your deposit back?